Please check back in mid-November for updates on registering for the 2020 growing season.

 - be in color

 - include the name of registrant, name of business entity (if applicable), the physical address of the location of the field represented in the map, including town or city

 - include the name of most nearly adjacent public road

 - have a point marking the vehicular access from a public road to the cultivation area, or drying and storage areas (please make sure all GPS coordinates are accurate and are the same as what is on the submitted application form)

 - the outline of the boundaries of the cultivation site

 Who are Processors?

-Processors are registrants in possession of harvested plants or non-viable seed.
-Processors will process harvested crops into end products such as pre-rolls, concentrates, seed hearts, pressed oils, fiber or hemp-infused products.
+Processors are registrants in possession of harvested plants or seed, hemp concentrate, or any hemp process intermediate used in the formulation of retail products.
+Processors may process harvested crops into end products such as pre-rolls, concentrates, seed hearts, pressed oils, fiber or hemp-infused products from derivatives of the hemp plant.
 Processors may also transport, dry and store harvested crops from registered growers, and may market and broker harvested crops.
 Registration as a Processor requires the submission of GPS locations of vehicular entrances to a processing site from a public road.
 A processor may only register a single processing site per registration.

 Please note that Licensing and Registration does not assist applicants in completing the registration forms.